lowercraft/academic-website/content/home/experience.md

   company = "Charles University: Faculty of Arts, Institute of Asian Studies, Library of Tibetan and Mongolian Studies" company_url = "https://www.uas.ff.cuni.cz" date_start = "2015-10-01"
-  date_end = ""
+  date_end = "2022-08-01"
-  description = "I manage the institute's library containing approx. 3000 volumes in Tibetan, English, Czech, French, and German.
+  description = "I managed the institute's library containing approx. 3000 volumes in Tibetan, English, Czech, French, and German.
 In 2021, our university switched from ALEPH to ALMA integrated solution.
 I am familiar with MARC21 and RDA guidelines.
 I regularly order new books in accordance with the library vision for its future expansion."

 [[experience]]
   title = "Co-founder, operation manager"